 Can Tight or Painful Hip Flexor or Hamstring Muscles Affect Each Other?

-How Hip Flexor and Hamstring Issues Contribute to Lower Back Pain
+How They Contribute to Lower Back Pain

-Get started with these 10 Important Exercises for Lower Back and Hip Pain
+If you know just important it is the be physically active, you can begin these 10 Important Exercises for Lower Back and Hip Pain

-Hamstrings and Pelvic Tilt Pain
+Tight Hamstrings and Pelvic Tilt Pain

 Tight hamstrings and hip flexors will often occur together.
-The strong pull of tight hip flexors can lead to an anterior pelvic tilt.
+Their strong and constant pull can lead to an anterior pelvic tilt.
 This forward tilt of the pelvis causes an increased pull on the hamstrings which also causes tightness.

 The Hip Flexor Group

-A tight psoas (the part of the iliopsoas that attaches to the lumbar spine) can pull on the spine and compress the discs and vertebral joints associated.
+A tight psoas (the part of the iliopsoas that connects to the lumbar spine) can pull on the spine and compress the discs and vertebral joints associated.

 Poor Conditioning and Lumbar Pain

-A chronic state of shortening can lead to an increased anterior pelvic tilt which is very harmful to the discs, especially within the L5-S1 region.
+A chronic state of shortening can also worsen your anterior pelvic tilt which is very harmful to your discs, especially within the L5-S1 region.

-At the Workplace and at Home
+At the Workplace and Home

 Most people do not have any serious conditions other than symptoms of fatigue in the lower back after extended times of sitting.
 They can usually cope with this temporary discomfort and will recover quickly.

 When these muscles are too tight, they prevent the pelvis from tilting forward in a smooth manner, simultaneously with the back when bending forward to neutral.
-As a result, you will mistakenly bend at the back, rather than at the pelvis in order to compensate for the lack of flexibility.
+As a result, you will mistakenly bend your spine, rather than at the pelvis to compensate for the lack of flexibility.

-Tight hamstrings are often very uncomfortable to stretch and we find ourselves trying to avoid it as much as possible.
+Tight hamstrings are often very uncomfortable to stretch, and we find ourselves trying to avoid it as much as possible.